Duofiller/docs/assembly Duofiller.md

 <br>
 <br>
 <br>
 Wall mounting hole distance is 130mm.
 The Duofiller is meant to be mounted on a wall in an upright posistion.
-It does have VESA 100 mounting holes if you want to use a TV or monitor stand, wall mount or flexible mounting arm.<br>
+It also has VESA 100 mounting holes if you want to use a TV or monitor stand, wall mount, or flexible mounting arm.<br>
 <img src="/static/duo9.png" alt="drawing" style="width:300px;"/>
 <br>
 <br>